econchick/cli-basics/shell.md

 ```

 If you run it once, you'll exit the nested `bash` we ran, and be back at a similar looking prompt which now is our original "outer" shell.

-If you run it a second time, you'll exit the outer shell Google Cloud Shell opened for you, and thereby close the tutorial.
+**Hold up!** If you run it a second time, you'll exit the outer shell Google Cloud Shell opened for you, and thereby close the tutorial.
+If this happens, just click the link you used to launch the tutorial.

 ## Passing Command Line Arguments